1997 Northern Ireland riots

-From 6 to 11 July 1997 there were mass protests, fierce riots, and gun battles in Irish nationalist districts of Northern Ireland.
+From 6 to 11 July 1997, there were mass protests, fierce riots, and gun battles in Irish nationalist districts of Northern Ireland.
 Irish nationalists/republicans, in some cases supported by the Provisional Irish Republican Army (IRA), attacked the Royal Ulster Constabulary (RUC) and British Army.
-The protests and violence were sparked by the decision to allow the Orange Order (a Protestant, unionist organization) to march their traditional route, passing through a Catholic/nationalist neighbourhood of Portadown.
+The protests and violence were sparked by the decision to allow the Orange Order to march their traditional route, passing through a Catholic/nationalist neighbourhood of Portadown.
 Irish nationalists were outraged by the decision and by the RUC's aggressive treatment of those protesting against the march.
 There had been a bitter dispute over the march for many years.

 It was the last spell of widespread violence in Northern Ireland before the signing of the Good Friday Agreement in April 1998.
-RUC and British Army patrols were attacked hundreds of times by rioters throwing stones and petrol bombs, and by IRA members with automatic rifles and grenades.
+RUC and British Army patrols were attacked hundreds of times by rioters throwing stones and petrol bombs, and by IRA members with automatic rifles and hand grenades.
 They fired more than 2,500 plastic bullets at rioters and exchanged gunfire with the IRA.
 More than 100 civilians and 65 security force personnel were injured.
 There were many complaints of police brutality and a 13-year-old boy went into a coma after being struck on the head by a plastic bullet.
 Hundreds of vehicles were hijacked, set on fire and used to block roads in Belfast and other districts like Newry, Armagh and Dungannon.
 The RUC and the British troops had to withdraw entirely from some nationalist areas of Belfast.
 The Provisional IRA's involvement in the clashes was its last major action during its 27-year campaign.
-The paramilitary organization declared its last ceasefire on 19 July.
+The paramilitary organisation declared its last ceasefire on 19 July.